Decripto-org/crypto-scam-blacklist/README.md

 ## Acknowledgments

 Thanks to all contributors and users helping to maintain and improve this blocklist.

-## Special mentions

-We added the blacklist also from:
-- www.cryptolegal.uk

 ## Your site is on the list but is legit?